0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 However, if you omit `super()`, the auto constructor call only invokes **the constructor with empty argument**. (i.e you have to use `super(args)` if you want to use the constructor who takes parameters)

+### Extends vs implements

+Just remember, in the context of inheritance, the `extends` keyword is active in giving the subclass the abilities of the superclass.
+You can think of it as a fairy Godmother: she sees your needs and helps you out with some of her fairy magic.
+On the other hand, in the context of generics, `extends` simply states a fact: You must be a subclass of whatever you're extending. **When used with generics (like in generic method headers), `extends` imposes a constraint rather than grants new abilities.** It's akin to a fortune teller, who just tells you something without doing much about it.

 ## Casting